eswan18/ethanswan.com/content/posts/2020/2020-01-28-analyzing-my-runs/index.md

 Did I learn anything useful about my running habits?
 Not really.
 It's interesting how much they've fluctuated over time, and I'm really blown away by seeing my total distance and time.
 But beyond the summary statistics, the only meaningful takeaway was that time of year and distance don't have a big impact on my speed.

 If you're interested in seeing the code, check out the [GitHub repo](https://github.com/eswan18/fitness).
 If I do indeed come back to this project, I'll add/update code there.
 And if you do any similar projects with fitness data, I'd love to hear about them.

+[^1]: Unfortunately, as of February 2024 this help page has been taken down and I haven't found similar documentation anywhere else.
+However, the direct link to download your data still works fine: [https://www.mapmyfitness.com/workout/export/csv](https://www.mapmyfitness.com/workout/export/csv)